 Essential oils stick to whatever you spray them off, and they won’t wash away.
 It’s also very fragrant, and this can attract the ants to it.
 If the oil is strong enough, it’ll cover up whatever scent is attracting them like food or anything you spill.
 This can cause the ants to go elsewhere.

-Essential oils are extremely strong, so you only need a few drops per batch of the best ant killer you make.
+Essential oils are extremely strong, so you only need a few drops per batch of the best ant bait you make.

 2. Garlic Mint Spray

 This easy garlic mint spray targets outdoor ants because it has a very, very strong and lingering smell that you don’t necessarily want in the house.
-To make this best ant killer, you’ll need a strainer, food processor, stock pot, and spray bottles.
+To make this, you’ll need a strainer, food processor, stock pot, and spray bottles.
 For the ingredients, you’ll need:

 - 2 squirts of dish soap